 People that follow me on Instagram can see I’ve got a dog, I’m vegetarian, I’m renovating a house with my husband, the type of places I go on holiday (from Japan to Somerset), and that my hobbies include running a book club, open water swimming, reading comics and watching trashy TV (does it count as a hobby if you can’t live without it?).

 My point is that when you add up these facts you start to get a sense of who I am, and that will be true as you look at other celebrant’s profiles too.
-Whatever your interests are, there is a wedding celebrant out there to match.
+We are all as unique as our clients...
 I know celebrants who love exotic mushroom hunting, wrestling, medieval history, political campaigning and drag performance.
+Whatever your interests are, there is certainly a wedding celebrant out there to match.

 Embrace individuality and choose someone who is as interesting as you and your partner are!